Call for Solution- Integrated Financial Management Tool

 Submission & Evaluation

-- Submission: Solution Briefs via email to the Contracting/Agreements Officer and Specialist.
-An optional Microsoft Forms link is available to advise intent to submit.
+- Submission: Via email to the designated Contracting/Agreements Officer and Specialist.